-Caroline is a respected, passionate and award-winning filmmaker who combines a strong television background with significant experience of senior management.
-She has run large, complex teams in the UK and around the world, including Afghanistan and the Arctic, and her network credits include the BBC, BBC Current Affairs, ITV1, Channel 4 and Discovery International.
+Caroline is a respected, passionate and award-winning filmmaker who has run large complex teams around the world, including Afghanistan and the Arctic.
+Her network credits include the BBC, BBC Current Affairs, ITV1, Channel 4 and Discovery International.

 Specialising in religion and ethics, Kristine is a multi-award-winning international radio journalist and producer.
 Working mainly across BBC Radio 3, Radio 4 and the World Service, Kristine has also developed Things Unseen, a podcast for people of faith as well as those who are just spiritually curious.

 A self-confessed unconventional Muslim, Saba brings a wealth of experience and contacts in the field of religion and ethics.
 Following her theology degree she moved into journalism, working for Reuters, Channel 4 and the BBC.
 Highlights since joining CTVC in 2013 have been meeting the ‘Poirot’ actor David Suchet and travelling to the Vatican with a group of Imams.
 She’s also met the Dali Lama, spent half a year in a buddhist monastery and been blessed by the Pope.

 Having worked across many BAFTA and Grierson nominated productions, Karen has extensive experience in features, formats, investigative current affairs and documentaries for domestic and international broadcasters.
 Her first feature documentary, The Fall, was broadcast on Sky Atlantic, screened at international festivals and released in UK cinemas to critical acclaim.